Evaluation¶

 | ARl@300 | AR for large objects |

 The frequency split (rare / common / frequent) is determined by the frequency field on each category in the LVIS annotation file ("r", "c", "f").
+These correspond to the number of training images in which the category appears, as defined in the LVIS paper.

 get_results() returns all 13 metrics as a dict for programmatic access.